Welcome to the Public Outreach Site for the NYMTC’s Plan 2045

 The Regional Transportation Plan (or Plan 2045) is an integral part of the transportation planning process in the ten-county New York Metropolitan Transportation Council (NYMTC) region, laying out the region’s transportation needs and desires through 2045.

 WHO WE ARE?
 WHAT IS THE REGIONAL TRANSPORTATION PLAN?
-WHY UPDATE THE PLAN?
+WHY DEVELOP A NEW PLAN?

 A “metropolitan planning organization”